sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/01_overview/glue42-quick-guide.md

 - initialize the Glue42 library;
 - create an application definition and add it to the [**Glue42 Enterprise**](https://glue42.com/enterprise/) configurations folder;

 The following is an example of configuring a simple web app.
 Create your own basic web app or use this [JavaScript test app skeleton](../../../../assets/js-test-app.zip) and follow the steps in the guide below to test in practice how to Glue42 enable an application and add it to the Glue42 Application Manager.
-If you choose to use the provided test app skeleton, see the `README.md` for instructions on how to run it.
+If you choose to use the provided test app skeleton, see the README file for instructions on how to run it.

 *See also how to reference and initialize Glue42 in a [.NET](../net/index.html), [Java](../java/index.html), [React](../react/index.html), [Angular](../angular/index.html), [Node.js](../nodejs/index.html) or [VBA](../vba/index.html) environment.*